mattermost/mattermost-handbook/operations/research-and-development/product/release-process/bug-fix-release.md

 4. QA:
     - Midday: Post reminders about testing, at-mentioning team members whose tests are not yet complete
     - Find QA or other teammates to help finish unfinished tests if needed
-    - End of day or next morning: Verify all release tests are finished, bring any concerns to Triage / Release meeting
+    - End of day or next morning: Verify all release tests are finished, bring any concerns to Triage/Release meeting
     - Go through all tabs of testing spreadsheet and verify all comments and questions have been filed in Jira as needed

 ### I. (T-minus 5 working days) Code Freeze